civictechsweden/civictech.se/_events/the-two-money-problems.md

 image: "/uploads/bg_hemsidan.jpg"
 excerpt: Are you running a Civic Tech project anywhere in the world, or planning to do so?
 Welcome to our lab about money problems on May 5th!
-ingress-text: Are you running a project within the civic tech field?
-Then you recognise “The Two Money Problems”, where the first problem is about getting started and the second is about sustaining and scaling your solution over time.
+ingress-text: Are you running a Civic Tech project anywhere in the world, or planning to do so?
+Welcome to our lab about money problems on May 5th!
 event-date: 2021-05-05 16:00:17 +0200
 event-date-desc: 5 May 2021 16:00-17:30 CEST [UTC+2]
 place: Online